 GENERAL INFORMATION FOR PATIENTS

-It is important to note that your details will automatically be included in the registry unless you let us know that you do not want to participate.
+Your hospital will let you know if your details will be included in the registry.
+It is important to let us or your treating clinician know that you do not want to participate.
 Participation is entirely voluntary and you can choose to opt-out at any time, without affecting your treatment in any way.

-To opt out of participating in LaRDR, please contact us at +61 3 99030558 or email us at lymphomaregsitry@monash.edu.
+To opt out of participating in LaRDR, please contact your treating clinician, or reach us on +61 3 99030558 or at lymphomaregsitry@monash.edu.

 information collected